omahs/golem-docs/docs/Ncreators/javascript/guides/golem-images-explained.md

 Once your image is built and tested you can push it to a remote repository so that it becomes available to providers within the Golem network.
 Golem Factory manages a freely-accessible repository that everybody can push into without any special requirements.

-While all code samples, libraries, and tools use the Golem-managed image repo as default, it is not mandatory to use it - developers may publish their Golem images under any publicly accessible URL.

 ## Golem image use